 - HTTPS uses port 443 to transfer its information.

 - HTTPS is first used in HTTP/1.1 and is defined in RFC 2616.

 Below is a listing of HTTP status codes currently defined by Computer Hope.
-These codes enable a client accessing another computer or device over HTTP to know how to proceed or not proceed.
+These codes are error messages that allow a client accessing another computer or device over HTTP to know how to proceed or not proceed.
 For example, 404 tells the browser the request does not exist on the server.

 |1xx - 2xx||3xx - 4xx||5xx|

 101 (Switch protocols)

 204 (No content)

 |301 (Moved permanently)

 400 (Bad request)